Find Trade Colleges

 3% Freshmen Loans

-There are 2,430 students at Hawaii CC in total, 950 are full-time undergraduates.
+There are 950 full-time undergraduates at Hawaii CC, and 2,430 students altogether.
 The school has a student-to-faculty ratio of 14 to 1.

-Roughly 3% of students at Hawaii CC take out loans to pay for college.
-The average amount of student loans is $4,602 a year.
+Approximately 3% of the students who attend this school take out loans.
+The typical student loan amount is $4,602 a year.
 The student loan default rate of 5.6% means most graduates are not struggling to pay off their loans.

 #5